 Examples

--- Enable dynamic sampling for the table t1 during query execution.
+-- Enable dynamic sampling for table t1 during query execution.

 SELECT /*+DYNAMIC_SAMPLING(t1 1)*/ c4 FROM t1 WHERE c1 > 1 AND c2 > 1 AND c3 > 1 GROUP BY c4;

-The FULL hint specifies to use the primary key for scanning the specified table.
+The FULL hint specifies to enable primary key scan for a specified table.

 Syntax